The

 that the European Nations had signed included clauses that allowed them

-to attack pirate nations without breaking the treaties.
+to attack pirate nations without breaking treaty.
 If we had been

 perceived of as pirates or contributing to even one instance of piracy

-Constitution to be illegal and the nation illegal. (similar to the declaration
+Constitution illegal and hence the nation illegal, etc, etc. (This would have been similar to the declaration

-of war the US made against Afghanistan for harboring Osama Bin Laden).
+of war that the US made against Afghanistan for harboring Osama Bin Laden.)

 However, as long